Dilemmas and Dangers in AI

 Help tackle the biggest risks from artificial intelligence

-Free 5-week interdisciplinary online fellowship helping you master the skills needed to steer cutting-edge AI technology toward benefits for humanity.
+5-week, donation-based (i.e. free if needed) interdisciplinary online fellowship helping you explore how to steer cutting-edge AI technology toward benefits for humanity.

 What you can expect